ch3vr0n5/Steamu/README.md

 <img src="https://es-de.org/____impro/1/onewebmedia/ES-DE_logo.png?etag=%226071-6041244a%22&sourceContentType=image%2Fpng&ignoreAspectRatio&resize=240%2B168">

-stEmu configures EmulationStation DE to use the same rom folders that stEmu creates for you and it even downloads all the emulators and cores that EmulationStation DE needs.
-All configurations that stEmu installs are carried over when using EmulationStation DE.
+Steamu configures EmulationStation DE to use the same rom folders that Steamu creates for you and it even downloads all the emulators and cores that EmulationStation DE needs.
+All configurations that Steamu installs are carried over when using EmulationStation DE.
 For a comprehensive list of all the systems that EmulationStation DE supports go to [EmulationStation DE](https://es-de.org/)

 # Hotkeys